- To provide web-based support for PGCE geography tutors

 In its second phase, GTIP, led by Margaret Roberts, continues to support the induction of new tutors, to publish presentations from the GTE Conference and to maintain the geography tutor database.
 It has also increased what is available online by: extending the number of Think Pieces and Orientation Pieces, publishing some reports and articles, adding a bibliography, launching GeogEd E-Journal, and providing links to essential documents and to other sites supporting teacher educators.

 The GTIP site aims to be responsive to the needs of PGCE tutors, to the changing nature of PGCE courses with their M-level demands, and to changes in the school curriculum.

 - Clare Brooks (University of London Institute of Education, Editor of GeogEd E-Journal)

 - Teresa Lenton (University of Cumbria, GTIP Project Leader 2003-2006)

 - Margaret Roberts (University of Sheffield [retired], GTIP Project Leader)

 - Ben Steel (Manchester Metropolitan University)

 - David Owen (Sheffield Hallam University)

 The contributors to this site have all been involved in the initial teacher education of geography teachers at primary or secondary level or both.
 The names of the author(s) are included at the start of each Think Piece and Orientation Piece.

-Frances Soar of the GA oversees the GTIP database - if you are a tutor and you believe your details need updating please contact Frances.
+Frances Soar of the GA oversees the GTIP database - if you are a tutor and you believe your details need updating please contact Milan.